 Music production is a music-making process that requires knowledge of many music production concepts.
 These concepts include sound engineering, mixing and mastering, music theory, operating synthesized and sampled instrumentation, and recording and arrangement within digital audio workstations (DAWs).
 With how much information there is to learn about music production, you may be wondering if you can learn music production on your own.

 Can you learn music production on your own?

-Music production can be self-taught, but will take a lot of dedication, hard work, and time to achieve.
-You will need to learn about your Digital Audio Workstation (DAW), song structure, music theory, and many other things.
+Yes, you can learn music production by yourself but it will take a lot of dedication, hard work, and time to achieve.
+You will need to learn about your Digital Audio Workstation (DAW), song structure, music theory, and many other music production concepts.

 The amount of information you need to learn in the beginning is what makes music production so hard, but not impossible.
 There are well-known producers in the music industry that were able to teach themselves how to produce music.

 Metro Boomin, Dr.Dre, and Rza are all famous self-taught music producers.

 - Metro Boomin – His mom gave him a laptop and FL Studio when he was 13.
 Ever since then, Metro has made songs and networked like crazy, which led to his success.
 (Source: https://en.wikipedia.org/wiki/Metro_Boomin)

 - RZA – He produced most of the songs for the Wu-Tang Clan, and did that all without going to school.
 He started out rapping but at some point in his music career, he picked up a DAW and started making music.
 (Source: https://en.wikipedia.org/wiki/RZA)